Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Energy Star Appliances

-Energy Star-certified refrigerators, dishwashers, washers, dryers, and ovens are covered under standard appliance plans — but warranties replace failed equipment with items of "similar features, efficiency, and capacity" rather than guaranteeing a like-for-like Energy Star replacement.
-Some plans do support energy- and water-efficient replacements, potentially including recycling services for the old unit.
+Energy Star-certified refrigerators, dishwashers, washers, dryers, and ovens are covered under standard appliance plans, but most warranties replace failed equipment with items of "similar features, efficiency, and capacity" rather than guaranteeing a like-for-like Energy Star replacement.
+The notable exception is Home Warranty of America's GreenPlus add-on, which contractually requires the company to purchase an Energy Star-certified model when replacing covered dishwashers, refrigerators, washing machines, water heaters, and furnaces.
+This is currently the only major program of its kind in the home warranty market.

 Solar Water Heaters

-Solar water heaters are a notable gap in most standard home warranty coverage.
-Because they involve solar collectors, roof-mounted components, and specialized plumbing, they are typically classified as specialty eco-friendly appliances outside of standard water heater coverage.
-A small number of providers offer add-on riders for these systems — always confirm before purchasing a plan if solar water heating is installed in your home.
+Solar water heaters remain a notable gap in most standard home warranty coverage.
+First American explicitly lists "solar equipment" as not covered with its water heater plans, and Liberty Home Guard typically excludes solar water heaters in favor of conventional residential units only.
+Because solar systems involve specialized collectors, roof-mounted components, and dedicated plumbing, they are typically classified as specialty eco-friendly appliances outside of standard coverage.
+A small number of providers offer add-on riders for these systems.
+Always confirm before purchasing a plan if solar water heating is installed in your home.

 Smart Savings Made Simple!